mmfercoria/MLOps_Predictive_Maintenance/docs/technical_desing.md

 While the current code works and enables predictions and visualization, this implementation still has some important limitations.
 It is not yet connected to a cloud server or automatic data source, so it is not scalable or production-ready.
 To make it more robust and maintainable, future improvements could include:

 - **Ensure a stable execution environment**
-  Where the system can operate reliably with the necessary computing resources.
+  Where the system can operate reliably with the necessary computing resources
 - **Deploy the solution to a cloud infrastructure**
-  Platforms like GCP, AWS, or Azure support auto-scaling, updates, and continuous maintenance.
+  Platforms like GCP, AWS, or Azure support auto-scaling, updates, and continuous maintenance
 - **Set up a cloud-based storage system**
-  To provide continuous access to both historical and real-time data that feeds the inference and training pipelines.
+  To provide continuous access to both historical and real-time data that feeds the inference and training pipelines